You’re determined to get in shape while at home. That's great!

 Although this item has a hefty price tag, its heavy duty steel frame makes this product truly long lasting.
 Paired with the wide, angled base, it prevents shaking and wobbling during intensive workouts.

-It’s incredibly versatile, allowing you to perform over 20 exercise types for all major muscles, including legs, providing a full-body calisthenics training.
+We liked that it's incredibly versatile, allowing you to perform over 20 exercise types for all major muscles, including legs, providing a full-body calisthenics training.

 It offers seven levels of height adjustment, and the EZ-adjust horizontal bars allow users to increase their workout variety and intensity for improved fitness results.

 - Size : 53(L) x 50(W) x 77(H) inches

 - Exercises : chin-ups, triceps dips, pull ups, push-ups, crunches, L-sits, hanging leg raises, single-leg squats, knee raises, inverted rows, and more

 - Has foam-padded backrest, nylon-stitched sling straps, and non-absorbent, microbial-resistance hand grips

 - Comes with a tower-mounted workout placard demonstrating eight key, plus a guide featuring ten additional exercises

 - 5-year warranty on the frame